agentm/project-m36/docs/commits_in_constant_time.markdown

 The promise of the relational algebra has always been the liberation of data from its data structure representation in order to be able to answer arbitrary queries.
 Modern DBMSes which typically map tables directly to one or more files on disk fail to live up to this promise.
 Project:M36 sets out to rectify this failure.

 In a greater context, applying laziness to an architecture to make use of more interesting optimizations is hardly new.
 The OpenGL API views its "immediate" mode as effectively deprecated.
+Filesystems take advantage of laziness using copy-on-write semantics.
 High-level programming languages can make greater, more interesting inferences about how a computation must be execute.
 A computer can always consider many more possible solution paths than a human can.

 The adherence to mathematical priniciples in Project:M36 results in features and optimization opportunities which have not yet been discovered.
 In contrast to RDBMSes designed around specific optimizations (such as indexes, specific disk layouts, or key-value lookups), Project:M36 sets out to demonstrate practically that future optimizations can only be discovered when operating within a mathematically-coherent architecture.